Timeline for the day of the September 11 attacks: 9:00 a.m.

 9:11: The last PATH train leaves the World Trade Center.
 The station was vacant when the towers collapsed.

 9:11: Live With Regis and Kelly interrupts its regular taping and joins WABC-TV's coverage.

 9:11: ABC News anchor Peter Jennings begins reporting on the disaster.

+9:12: A staff analyst at United Airlines headquarters alerts United dispatch, flight safety, and flight operations about the American Airlines crash and that Flight 175 is missing.

+9:12: On Flight 77, flight attendant Renee May calls her mother, Nancy, in Las Vegas.
+She says that "six persons" have forced "us" to the rear of the airplane, and asks Nancy to call American Airlines before hanging up.
+Nancy and her husband promptly do so after the call.
+They reach an American Airlines employee at Reagan National Airport and relay the information Renee has given them.
+The employee initially believes that the Mays are talking about the plane that crashed into the World Trade Center, but Nancy reiterates that she is talking about Flight 77, which is still in the air.
+The employee promptly informs the flight services manager of the call with the Mays and is told to evacuate.

 9:13: The F-15 fighters from Otis Air National Guard Base leave military airspace near Long Island, bound for Manhattan.
+Radar shows that the fighters are approximately 115 mi away from the city.

 9:14: President Bush returns to an adjacent classroom commandeered by the U.S. Secret Service.
 The classroom contains a telephone, a television showing the news coverage, and several senior staff members.
 The president speaks to Vice President Dick Cheney, Condoleezza Rice, New York Governor George Pataki, and FBI Director Robert Mueller, and prepares brief remarks.

 9:15: NBC News reports unconfirmed statements from employees at United Airlines that an American Airlines aircraft had been hijacked prior to its destruction.

+9:15 (approx.) Boston Center manager Daniel Bueno calls the Herndon Command Center to have them instruct all the other FAA centers in the country issue cockpit security warnings to all airborne aircraft.

+9:15 (approx.): American Airlines orders all its airborne aircraft to land.

+9:16: An air traffic control specialist at the American Airlines SOC calls the Herndon Command Center to inform them that American "thought" that Flight 11 was the first plane to hit the World Trade Center and that Flight 77 is "missing."
+During the call, the specialist is informed that Flight 77 might have crashed into the World Trade Center, and he passes this on.
+The Herndon Command Center replies that the second crash is not Flight 77 because "we [ATC] have another call sign" for that incident.